benlk/columbus-govdelivery-rss/README.md

 **How**: The US Coast Guard [published a helpful list of signup URLs and RSS feed URLs](https://www.navcen.uscg.gov/subscribe-email-rss-feeds) for their notices.
 I compared the two URLs and discovered that, In a signup URL like `https://public.govdelivery.com/accounts/USDHSCG/subscriber/new?topic_id=USDHSCG_65`, the topic ID `USDHSCG_65` is repeated in the RSS feed URL `https://public.govdelivery.com/topics/USDHSCG_65/feed.rss`.

 Columbus' website frequently links to GovDelivery signup URLs.
-For example, [the City Council webpage](https://www.columbus.gov/council/) has a link to `https://public.govdelivery.com/accounts/OHCCC/subscriber/topics?qsp=OHCCC_1`, and searching `columbus.gov` using its search feature revealed several more.
+For example, [the old City Council webpage](https://web.archive.org/web/20221215103240/https://www.columbus.gov/council/) has a link to `https://public.govdelivery.com/accounts/OHCCC/subscriber/topics?qsp=OHCCC_1`, and searching `columbus.gov` using its search feature revealed several more.
 From this, I determined that Columbus' newsletters matched the Coast Guard's URL structure, and that Columbus' account ID was `OHCCC`.
 This string is also visible in the headers of GovDelivery emails as `X-Accountcode: OHCCC`.

 [`feeds.csv`](./feeds.csv) is obtained by requesting all possible RSS feeds from 1 to 999 using [`scraper.bash`](./scraper.bash).
 The feeds are downloaded to the folder `./rss/`.
 To generate the CSV, [`parser.bash`](./parser.bash) reads all downloaded [RSS files](https://en.wikipedia.org/wiki/RSS) using [xq](https://www.ashbyhq.com/blog/engineering/jq-and-yq) to parse them for their title and other characteristics.